Best Air Purifier for Smoke (2026): 7 Tested Picks for Wildfire & Indoor Smoke

 Affiliate Disclosure: CleanAirCritic earns commissions from qualifying purchases through affiliate links on this page.
 This does not influence our rankings or reviews.
 All opinions are our own.
 Learn more

 Wildfire smoke is not just an outdoor problem.
-During fire season, PM2.5 particles — tiny enough to bypass your lungs and enter your bloodstream — seep through closed windows, door gaps, and HVAC systems.
+During fire season, PM2.5 particles tiny enough to bypass your lungs and enter your bloodstream seep through closed windows, door gaps, and HVAC systems.
+(If you are new to indoor air quality, that article covers where these pollutants come from and why they matter.)
 When the AQI spikes above 150, the air inside your home can become just as hazardous as the air outside.

 We evaluated over a dozen air purifiers specifically for their smoke-handling capabilities, prioritizing CADR smoke ratings, activated carbon filter weight, sealed system design, and room coverage.
 Here are the best performers for wildfire season 2026.